-Thank you for your interest in my campaign to become Harris County District Clerk!
+Thank you for your interest in my campaign to be re-elected as Harris County District Clerk!

-This role of District Clerk is one few are familiar with.
-The Clerk is the record-keeper for Harris County Courts; she handles funds related to cases; she coordinate the jury panel selection process; and more.
-It’s a behind-the-scenes role that’s so important to a well run judicial system.
+The role of District Clerk is one few are familiar with.
+The Clerk is the record-keeper for Harris County Courts; she handles funds related to cases; she coordinates the jury panel selection process; and more.
+It’s a behind-the-scenes role that’s so important to a well-run judicial system.

 A successful District Clerk must have strong management, organizational, and financial skills, as well as a strong moral and work ethic.
-I will bring these traits, my experience with grassroots political organization, and my financial expertise as a CPA to the job.
+I have these traits, and my experience with grassroots political organizations and my financial expertise as a CPA qualify me for the job.

 In my first term as Harris County District Clerk, we’ve done a lot of work to make sure that our residents have access to responsive, effective, and efficient services.